Electron Dynamics in Neutron Scattering with Hydrogen Atoms: Results and discussions

-In the previous work about the scattering problems, scattering matrix elements are commonly employed, usually neglecting the consideration of intermediate processes during the scattering.
-In our approach, the time taken by a nucleus to traverse the potential range $V_{N}$ is defined as the scattering time.
-By employing the semi-classical three-body scattering method, the electronic state of the system at each time $t$ during the scattering process. can be determined.
-This enables the establishment of a relationship between the ionization probability and the scattering time, shedding light on how ionization probability evolves over the course of the scattering event.
+In previous studies of scattering problems, the scattering time is typically neglected.
+The S-matrix element only involves the initial state, the final state and the interaction.
+In our approach, the time taken by the reduced system, with the reduced mass $\mu_{N}$, to traverse the potential range $V_{N}$ is defined as the scattering time.
+We can determine the electronic state of the system at each time $t$ during the scattering process.
+This allows us to establish a relationship between the ionization probability and the scattering time, providing insights into how the ionization probability evolves throughout the scattering event.

-The ionization rate and the the scattering time is revealed by the red lines in Figure 5.
-The blue lines depict the temporal evolution of the ratio of relative distance between two nuclei to the maximum distance of potential energy which is denoted as $\gamma(t)=R(t)/R_{0}$.We set the impact parameter $b=0$ for simplicity.
-The dotted lines and the dashed lines correspond to $\lambda=0.8fm$ and $\lambda=1.4fm$ respectively. $\gamma(t)=1$ means that there is no interaction between the two nuclei.
-The distance between the two nuclei is denoted as $R_{max}$, and we have the relationship $R_{max}/R_{0}=1$.
-The ionization rate is near its maximum when the distance between the two nuclei is at its minimum. denoted as $R_{min}$.
+The red lines in Fig. \ref{fig:TDSE} represent the ionization probability as a function of the the scattering time.
+The blue lines show the temporal evolution of the ratio of relative distance between two nuclei to the maximum distance of potential energy, denoted as $\gamma\left(t\right)=R\left(t\right)/R_{0}$.
+We set the impact parameter $b=0$ for simplicity.
+The dotted lines and the dashed lines correspond to cases of $\lambda$=0.8 fm and $\lambda$=1.4 fm, respectively.
+The situation of $\gamma\left(t\right)=1$ means that there is no interaction between the two nuclei.
+The ionization rate is near its maximum when the distance between the two nuclei is at its minimum.
 Then the ionization probability stays almost unchanged.
+Until now, attosecond pulses \cite{bellini1998temporal,schafer1997high,Paul2001,hentschel2001attosecond} have been used to probe the dynamics of electrons within atoms and molecules \cite{krausz2009attosecond,borrego2022attosecond}.
+The time duration of the scattering process is less than one zeptosecond according to the results from Fig. \ref{fig:TDSE}, which means observing the nuclear scattering process would require lasers even faster than zeptosecond timescales.
+Through this theoretical approach, it might be possible to indirectly access the ultrafast nuclear scattering process by probing dynamics of electrons.

+To illustrate the influence of the force range $\lambda$ on the electronic state, Fig. \ref{fig:Ionization Probability} depicts the ionization probability (the red dotted curve) and the excitation probability (the blue solid curve) of scattering electrons as a function of the force range $\lambda$, respectively.
+In this figure, as the force range $\lambda$ decreases, both the total ionization probability and the excitation probability decrease.
+However, the change in the excitation probability is approximately two orders of magnitude smaller than that in the ionization probability.
+The impact of the force range on the excitation probability is negligible compared to that on the ionization probability.
+Thus, the scattering process primarily involves ground states and continuum states of the hydrogen atom.